0MohamedGama0/Engineering-Analysis-AI-web-App/README.md

 ## 📄 License
 MIT License — free for academic, educational, and personal use.

-## Built with passion for engineering innovation 🚀
+## Built with Passion for Innovative Engineers  🚀
   Keep Moving Forward

   Student: Mohamed Gama _ UCAS